bigwiv/Biopython-cn/en/chr04.rst

     'Yersinia pestis biovar Microtus str.
 91001 plasmid pPCP1, complete sequence.'

 This illustrates the problem nicely though, our new sub-record is *not* the complete sequence of the plasmid, so the description is wrong!
-Let°Øs fix this and then view the sub-record as a reduced GenBank file using the ``format`` method described above in
+Let‚Äôs fix this and then view the sub-record as a reduced GenBank file using the ``format`` method described above in
 Section \ `4.5 <#sec:SeqRecord-format>`__: